- Servings: 2

 Haleem is one of the popular delicacies prepared in restaurants during Ramadan in Mumbai, Masjid area for “Roza aftar”; it is an Arabic dish popular in Middle East and Indian subcontinent.

 It is a time taking recipe; cooking time of mutton is high, if you use mutton slices, cooking time drastically gets reduced.
-You will get the same flavor in less time; try it and tell me.
+You will get the same flavour in less time; try it and tell me.
 Yes, delicious Haleem can be prepared in less time; once you try, you will be hooked for lifetime.

 It is protein rich food, loaded with nutrients, increase the energy levels and help to build muscles.
 It can be paired with Naan or any type of bread or steamed rice.